ChristianDC13/christiandc13/README.md

 - 🔭 I’m currently working on Refactoring
 - 🌱 I’m currently learning Golang
-- 👯 I’m looking to collaborate on Neuralink
 - 📫 How to reach me: https://christiandelacruz.dev